opendistro/for-elasticsearch-docs/docs/ppl/datatypes.md

 struct |	object |	STRUCT
 array |	nested |	STRUCT

-In addition to this list, the PPL plugin also supports the `date` and `time` type, though it doesn't have a corresponding mapping with Elasticsearch.
+In addition to this list, the PPL plugin also supports the `datetime` type, though it doesn't have a corresponding mapping with Elasticsearch.
 To use a function without a corresponding mapping, you must explicitly convert the data type to one that does.

 The PPL plugin supports all SQL date and time types.
 To learn more, see [SQL Data Types](../../sql/datatypes/).